Plan your LUIS app

 Identify your domain

-A LUIS app is usually centered around a domain-specific topic.
+A LUIS app is centered around a domain-specific topic.
 For example, you may have a travel app that performs booking of tickets, flights, hotels, and rental cars.
 Another app may provide content related to exercising, tracking fitness efforts and setting goals.

 LUIS offers prebuilt domains for many common scenarios.
 Check to see if you can use a prebuilt domain as a starting point for your app.